vincentlaw94/lashlabyeg/readme.md

 # LASH LAB YEG (MERN)

 LASH LAB YEG is a small business level web application in MERN stack.
-This platform already contains components like online booking system, Client Account management, and Landing page.
+This platform already contains components like online booking system, client account management, and a landing page.

 ## Features